input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 The `QueryNext` message is encoded as follows, in the following order:

 - A `tag` octet consisting of the value `0x04`
-- The octets representing the client's position.
-The encoding of this is blockchain-specific.
 - The octets representing the query.
 The encoding of this is determined by the query schema.

-#### QueryRejected message
+#### RejectQuery message

-The `QueryRejected` is sent by the server to indicate that the query has been rejected.
+The `RejectQuery` is sent by the server to indicate that the query has been rejected.

 - Origin State: `Next CanAwait`